Agriculture in Argentina: Crops, Productive areas

 Argentina is the world’s largest supplier of oil and soybean meal and the third largest supplier of corn.

-65% of the total production is represented by the following vegetables: potato, tomato, onion, sweet potato, pumpkin, carrot, lettuce and garlic.
-Another 6 species participate with 20%: chard, cassava, zucchini, corn, aubergine and pepper.
-In the provinces of Buenos Aires, Santa Fé, Córdoba, there is the biggest potato output.
+In Argentina agriculture, 65% of the total production is represented by the following vegetables: potato, tomato, onion, sweet potato, pumpkin, carrot, lettuce and garlic.
+Another 6 species participate with 20%: chard, cassava, zucchini, corn, eggplant and pepper.
+In the provinces of Buenos Aires, Santa Fe, Córdoba, there is the biggest potato output.

 Fruits such as citrus, peaches and plums are the favorites in the Rosario and San Pedro areas.
 While in Entre Ríos, mandarins, oranges and lemons stand out.